When companies reduce the dividends they pay investors, or stop paying them altogether, it can mean different things.

 During the pandemic, people stopped going to the movies.
 That had a major impact on theater chains, but also on companies like National CineMedia, which sells pre-screening advertising at theaters across the United States.

 That’s why the company cut its quarterly dividend from seven cents to five cents per quarter in early March of 2021.
 At the time of the cut, the company was in solid financial shape, with enough cash to cover its expenses.
-But even with ample cash, and with Covid-19 restrictions lifting around the country, the company trimmed its dividend amid concerns about how long it will take for theaters to return to normal.
+But even with ample cash, the company trimmed its dividend amid concerns about how long it will take for theaters to return to pre-pandemic normals.

 The Walt Disney Company – Dividend Suspension

-In May of 2020, with the pandemic lockdowns entering their second month, The Walt Disney Company announced it would suspend its dividend payments due to the impact of the coronavirus on its theme parks.
+In May of 2020, The Walt Disney Company announced it would suspend its dividend payments due to the impact of the coronavirus on its theme parks.

 While Disney has not announced plans to reinstate its dividend, the company’s entry into the video-streaming business with its Disney+ service has many investors looking at the stock as less of an income investment, and more as a long-term growth play.